michalmuchakr/stock_ml/README.md

 ## Extras (optional, nice‑to‑have)
 - Walk‑forward validation with `TimeSeriesSplit` ✅
-- Advanced hyperparameter search with RandomizedSearchCV and BayesSearchCV ✅
+- Advanced hyperparameter search with RandomizedSearchCV and Optuna TPE ✅
 - Professional visualization with high-resolution charts ✅
 - Comprehensive CLI interface ✅
 - Time series cross-validation ✅